All Books

 by Stephen R. Covey

-A principle-centered approach to achieving personal and professional goals.
+A principle-centered framework for achieving personal and professional goals.

 Key Takeaways

-• Be proactive and take complete responsibility for your life.
+• Be proactive and take responsibility for your life's direction.

-• Put first things first by prioritizing important, not just urgent, tasks.
+• Put first things first by prioritizing your most important tasks.

 Who Should Read